The Holy Family with Saint Catherine of Alexandria

 Learn more about Fontana’s painting The Holy Family with Saint Catherine of Alexandria: Los Angeles County Museum of Art (LACMA)

 Learn more about Fontana’s painting Portrait of Ginevra Aldrovandi Hercolani: The Walters Art Gallery

 Recent and upcoming exhibitions featuring Lavinia Fontana:

-May 2023 will see the opening of Lavinia Fontana: Trailblazer, Rule Breakerat the National Gallery of Ireland.
-Exploring the artist’s extraordinary life through her paintings and drawings, it will be the first monographic exhibition of Fontana’s work in over two decades.
+In May 2023 Lavinia Fontana: Trailblazer, Rule Breaker opened at the National Gallery of Ireland.
+Exploring the artist’s extraordinary life through her paintings and drawings, it is the first monographic exhibition of Fontana’s work in over two decades.